Google Single Sign-On (SSO) Setup Steps

 - Step 7: Click CREATE once you have entered all of the correct values

 - Step 8: Google will now provide you with a Client ID and your Client Secret.
 Please make sure you copy these values somewhere as you will need them later in the setup process.
 When you are ready click the OK link.
+You also have the option download a JSON file that contains these value is you wish to do so, remember to keep these credentials in a safe place.

 - Step 9: Click Library in the left-hand menu